aochoae/plugin-name/plugin-name/readme.txt

 Double it up  for **strong**.

 == Installation ==

+= Minimum Requirements =

+* WordPress 5.0 or greater
+* PHP 7.0 or greater
+* MySQL 5.6 or greater

+= Automatic installation =

+Automatic installation is the easiest option.
+Log in to your WordPress dashboard, navigate to the Plugins menu, and click "Add New"

+In the search field type "Plugin Name", then click "Search Plugins" Once you've found us, you can install it by click "Install Now" and WordPress will take it from there.

+= Manual installation =

 1. Upload "test-plugin.php" to the "/wp-content/plugins/" directory.
 1. Activate the plugin through the "Plugins" menu in WordPress.
 1. Place "do_action( 'plugin_name_hook' );" in your templates.